GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 ## 1. Change the hello-app to include allocation of a limited resource

+To extend the application with the use of a limited resource, first you introduce an (emulated) resource pool.
+In response to each request the application attempts to allocate a resource from the pool.
+If there is no available resources then the application returns an error.
+If the allocation is successful, then the application performs some work, then it releases the resource back to the pool.

+First add the resource pool and implement related operations.

 ## 2. Change the hello-app to provide health signals based on the available resources left

 ## 3. Deploy the application and verify it’s running and health check works